evasimon/web-optimization/README.md

    - removed render-blocking `analytics.js` JavaScript by adding async attribute to its `script` tag.
    - removed render-blocking `google fonts` + `style.css` CSS by moving them to the bottom of the HTML.
 - reducing the number of critical bytes of critical resources
-   - used Grunt build tool to perform optimization such as minification of CSS and JS and image optimization _(see **Step 4** for details)_.
+   - used Grunt build tool to perform optimization such as minification of CSS and JS and image optimization (_see **Step4** for details_).
 - hence, shortening the critical path length

 [`Index.html`](http://evasimon.me/web-optimization/) now measures a score above 90 on [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) for both Mobile and Desktop devices.